 After the first week of classes, use a "Schedule Adjustment Petition" to add or drop classes, as well as to change the grading option of a class.
-These petitions are available from the staff graduate advisor.
+These petitions are available in the department office.
 The graduate advisor's signature is required for the processing of such petitions.
 Thus you should consult with the graduate advisor before submitting the petition to the instructor.